Discover Swiss Financial Secrets That Maximize Your Money!

 Grow your 3a with FEYKV5 code

-I was expecting a good third pillar account by finpension, and I am not disappointed.
-The finpension 3a offer is a great third pillar account.
+I was expecting a good third pillar account by Finpension, and I am not disappointed.
+The Finpension 3a offer is a great third pillar account.
 It is the best third pillar in Switzerland (for people investing fully in stocks).

-The fees are very low, with a minimum of 0.39%% with the proposed strategies.
+The fees are very low, with a minimum of 0.39% with the proposed strategies.
 The overall pricing system is also very advantageous.

-On top of that, you can invest up to 99% in stocks.
+Moreover, you can invest up to 99% in stocks.
 And with a custom strategy, you can have an extremely well-diversified portfolio with only one or two funds.

 If you open a Finpension 3a account, please use my code FEYKV5.
 This code will give you a fee credit of 25 CHF (if you deposit 1000 CHF in the first 12 months) and will help my blog as well.